rusenminchev/rusenminchev/README.md

 Hi!
 It`s Rusen here!
-I am a 31 years young cinematographer who is currently exploring the amazing world of C# and .NET.
+I am a 31 years young cinematographer and extreme sports enthusiast who is currently exploring the amazing world of C# and .NET.
 After almost 10 years in video production and more than 100 successfully executed projects in different production roles such as director, cinematographer, and video editor I decided to try programming and fell in love with it.
 <br>
 <br>
 I completed most of the C# related courses at Software University and gained the knowledge and the experience to build a web application from start to finish using .NET Framework, Entity Framework Core, Razor View Engine, HTML, CSS, JavaScript, and other tools.